davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 - [ ] Figure 14.
 XP2 geometry, section 3.1.
 4.6 msec for 4153 triangles vertex classification and splitting seems a bit excessive.
 Same goes for forces computation.
 This, for example, is why it would be nice to see more implementation details.

-- [ ] Also, an idea: maybe assuming that the intersection shape is more or less the same between two consecutive frames, for low Beaufort state at least, (and for some k steps, where k is small), then recompute the buoyancy/volume based on the previous volume of the submerged shape, correcting for the height difference of the water between the two frames, then on k-th step doing the correct computation?
+- [x] Also, an idea: maybe assuming that the intersection shape is more or less the same between two consecutive frames, for low Beaufort state at least, (and for some k steps, where k is small), then recompute the buoyancy/volume based on the previous volume of the submerged shape, correcting for the height difference of the water between the two frames, then on k-th step doing the correct computation? ✅ 2025-02-04
+	🔼 Thanks for your suggestion, the project for which this article was made require precise hydrodynamics data at each frame.
+Nonetheless, your approximation could be interesting with simulation that has low Beaufort state.
+But it might complexify the implementation on GPU for more polyvalent system.
 # Review 3

 ## General Remarks